vladimirvivien/streaming-runtime-go/examples/channel/README.md

 ### Redis `ClusterStream`
 This `ClusterStream` component configures the connection to Redis Stream as a pub/sub broker.
 See [redis.yaml](./manifests/redis.yaml).

-> Note that this component expects the broker to be already be deployed and accessible ahead of time.
+> Note that this component expects the broker to be deployed and accessible ahead of time.

 ```yaml
 apiVersion: streaming.vivien.io/v1alpha1